 Types of Crises

 Natural disasters - This type of crisis is highly unpredictable and could come by at any time.
-Several examples of such situations could be given today, from earthquakes in countries such as China a few years ago, and Haiti, and other disasters such as tsunamis and hurricanes, you should always be ready to face such a situation.
+Several examples of such situations could be given today, from example, earthquakes in countries such as China a few years ago and Haiti and other disasters such as tsunamis and hurricanes, you should always be ready to face such a situation.

-Political & Social - With the current political climate the world over, you may also want to take into consideration any threats to security and any forms of terrorist activity.
+Political & Social - With the current political climate the world over, you may also want to take into consideration any threats to security and any form of terrorist activity.